CW (Content Warning): Domestic Abuse

 It’s honestly difficult to compare these films because they are so tonally different.
 The 1933 film is a comedy, and although Griffin is frightening in moments, he is hilarious in others.
 There is no humor in the 2020 film, in fact, it is a very conscious discussion about domestic abuse and PTSD.
 One thing that unites the two are their stellar special effects.
 The 1933 remains innovative, as some of the sequences are truly impressive even to modern filmmaking.
 For instance, the scene where Griffin first removes his bandages, and his face is half seen, half invisible.
 Or his death scene, where his face dissolves from a skeleton and then into different frightening shapes.

 The effects in the 2020 film are less halved.
 Its most impressive sequences are those where Adrian Griffin is not seen, rather than the original’s half seen effect.
 You’re never sure where the invisible man is during the 2020 film, so the audience is constantly on edge, looking for him.
-This reaction recreates what Cecilia is experiencing, as she too is terrified and looking.
+This reaction recreates what Cecilia, the protagonist in the 2020 film, is experiencing, as she too is terrified and looking.
 I think the root of this difference is the era in which these films were produced.
 When the inn keepers meet Griffin in the original film, they assume that his bandages are covering up some hideous scar or accident, however, look at the date.
 The film takes place and was filmed in the strange time between WWI and II.
 There were victims of war who were wandering around in bandages, and such a sight was not uncommon for the era.
 Director Whale was also chosen by Universal Pictures for his work on Journey’s End (1930), a movie about WWI.
 The man in bandages is a conscious reference to the scientific terror that arose from this era, the new death machines that had emerged during the war, and the deep pessimism felt by most nations.
 Griffin is also obsessed with war, of creating invisible soldiers for whatever global battle happens next.
 It’s never said in the film, but war is everywhere, it’s the invisible presence in a film preoccupied with invisibility.
 Griffin thus isn’t the only invisible element in the film, as there is much it implies but never makes visible.
 For instance, the hypothetical terror that Griffin could perpetrate but doesn’t have the chance to is implied but not seen.
-The film also suggests that all governments are immoral enough to buy and unleash invisibility drugs.
+The film also suggests that every international government is immoral enough to buy and unleash invisibility drugs, implying that the next global battle isn’t so much a question of if but when.
 The film is pessimistic, which figures, given that it was released in the height of the Great Depression.
 The 2020 film is not interested in global war, but in personal destruction.
-Griffin largely attacks strangers in the original film, while Adrian attacks and manipulates his girlfriend.
+Griffin largely attacks strangers in the original film, while Adrian mainly attacks and manipulates his girlfriend in the later adaptation.

 “He said that wherever I went, he would find me, walk right up to me, and I wouldn’t be able to see him.”